Kudzaishe96/Air-Flow_Apache_Spark_Chess_Data_Engineering/README.md

 4. Extract it to the SQL Server

 ### Data Reporting
-1. Coonect your data to power bi
+1. Conect  from Azure SQL Server Power BI
-2. Design a template for your report
+2. Design a template for your report and create the necesary Dax functions
 3. Publish the report as a webbased report

  #  The End